 4.15am “Mummy, I can’t sleep”.... “wughwwahat?
 What are you doing?
 Whaaaat?”
 I stumble into my daughter’s room.
 “You must read me Angelina Ballerina and Alfie otherwise I won’t got back to sleep.
 I won’t.
 NO!!!”
 Eventually she capitulates after I’ve read two books in the dark and I shiver my way back to bed (the heating is off, I’m naked and so confused).

 5.30am “MUMMY IS IT MOOOOOOORNING YET??!?!?!?!” ....
 “JUST SHHH, oh no, you’ve woken your brother.”

-6.45am “Mummy I won’t wear those tights you need to find me pink ones NOW.” ...“Edz, please wear your tights and stop upsetting your brother by pretending to be a dinosaur…” “Adam, stop pulling your sister’s hair.
+6.45am “Mummy I won’t wear those tights you need to find me pink ones NOW.” ...“Please wear your tights and stop upsetting your brother by pretending to be a dinosaur…” “Boyo, stop pulling your sister’s hair.
 WE DON’T BITE.”

 Cut to next scene.
 I’ve dressed and changed both kids, neither of whom were happy about it - a physical workout in itself, but Stage 1 is complete.

 Stage 2.
 The breakfast table.
 “Chocolate coins for breakfast as it’s Christmas please?” ...“No, maybe later we don’t have chocolate for breakfast” (cue tears from both as both overtired.)